Good-Soma/Good-Soma/README.md

 ## Hi there 👋
-You can obtain a clear, precise and well organized document for your project.
+# You can get a clear, precise and properly organized document for your any of your project.

-and also gain a stronger affinity with your audience because of the quality information you provide.

-or probably you are very keen in assist your audience to resolve issues that enhances their experience.

-So what will then be their fate when you no longer have the chance to cover these crucial layers in your business or relationship?

-It will be very devastating right?

-I am Goodluck Somadina Chukwuemeka, I am an expert technical writer that assist firms, business and individuals to draft and modify content or documents  that suits their audience and still converge with their dream.

-Crafting technical documents and developing web-pages my area of specialization.

-I can assist you to search out the issues your audience need to deal with.
+I specialize in drafting:
++ User manuals.
++ Technical specification.
++  API documents etc.
+  [!For]
+* Developers.
+* Scientific research.
+*  Business professionals etc.

+I acknowledge that, as a specialist, mitigating technical challenges and simultaneously enhancing the experience of your users can be overwhelming, yet communicating your value and projections effectively is important to you.
+### _That is why I am here!_

+You are highly welcome to evaluate my contributions and interactions, or better still, you can receive all the necessary details you need about me, including how I handle documents for serious project that demand good time management, attention, patient, and persuasion whenever you contact me.
 <!--
 **Good-Soma/Good-Soma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.